mlaursen/react-md/packages/documentation/src/components/ColorsAndTheming/CreatingDynamicThemes.md

 example allows you to only update the dense CSS variables while the second requires you to re-compile or call the mixin again with new values.

-Another great example for CSS variable usage is the [@react-md/button] package.
-The button modifies the [@react-md/icon] package's color along with with sizing in the [@mixin rmd-button-icon].
+Another great example for CSS variable usage is the #button package.
+The button modifies the #icon package's color along with with sizing in the [@mixin rmd-button-icon].

 ### Documentation Site Usage